 Undergraduates - Apply Through University Admissions

 All undergraduates apply and are admitted to the university as a whole.
 Stanford believes strongly in the benefits of a broad-based education, so students are encouraged to sample widely from the abundant array of course offerings, and are not required to declare a major until the beginning of junior year.
-Please visit undergraduate admissions for information on procedures and requirements.
 Financial aid for all undergraduate students is based on need.

 All engineering majors require a substantial amount of math and science, so don't put off taking these courses.
 The Engineering Fundamentals are a collection of courses that offer a good way to learn about particular engineering fields.
 There are also many introductory seminars to help students get a feel for hands-on engineering problems.
 See the Undergraduate Handbook for more information.